redhatci/ansible-collection-redhatci-ocp/roles/example_cnf_deploy/README.md

 - deploy: allows you to deploy the example-cnf operators and workloads.
 - validate: performs validations to the example-cnf workloads to address specific scenarios, e.g. validations after cluster upgrade.
 - deploy_extra_trex: gives you the chance to create a new TRex job, in an already deployed example-cnf instance.
 - draining: while a TRex job is running, runs a node cordoning-draining, selecting the node where TestPMD is running, then it measures the downtime in the TRex job and the packet loss.
-Only used in direct mode.

 ### Examples